Couponing 101: Where To Find Coupons!

-Often when I fill out a form for a free sample when it arrives it normally comes with a coupon.
-Also when there are sample boxes from companies like Brandsaver or SampleSource they often add coupons in the package with the samples.
+Often when I fill out a form for a free sample, when it arrives it comes with a coupon.
+Sample boxes from companies like SampleSource often add coupons in the package with the samples too.

-Be sure to follow your favourite brands on their social media accounts (Facebook, Twitter and Instagram) as they generally will offer samples, freebies and coupons on their social channels to their followers.
+Be sure to follow your favourite brands on their social media accounts as they generally will offer samples, freebies and coupons on their social channels to their followers.

 Trading Coupons & Coupon Trains

 When I first started couponing, trading coupons and coupon trains was huge.
 There were tons of forums and groups to trade coupons in or start/join trains.

 However, I found over the years the more couponers were out there, the harder it became to trade.
 People were becoming extremely greedy, and nearly wanted your first-born in exchange for a $1 off coupon.
 I stopped trading with strangers and now only trade/exchange coupons with close friends.

 I am sure there still are groups and forums out there to trade coupons if you are interested in looking into it.

 Do you know of any other places to find coupons?
 Let everyone know in the comment section below!

 - A Tranquil Summer In Our Backyard Thanks To Mosquito Toronto - May 15, 2020